Leadership Expedition to Patagonia

 Leadership Expeditions are a chance to leave Ithaca and dig in, full-time, to your leadership development.
 Expeditions are designed to give students the opportunity to go through the Johnson leadership learning cycle of instruction, experience, and review multiple times in an intensive, condensed timeframe.

-Dates: January 3-16, 2015, inclusive of anticipated travel time.
-The expedition dates are January 5-14, but students must arrive in Coyhaique, Chile no later than the evening of January 4 (please note that to do that, you will most likely need to depart the United States on January 3).
-Students will be able to depart Patagonia on January 15 (most likely arriving in the United States on the 16th).
+Dates: January 2-16, 2020, inclusive of travel time.
+The expedition dates are January 5-14, but students must arrive in Coyhaique, Chile, no later than the evening of January 3rd (please note that to do that, you will need to depart the United States on January 2nd).
+Students will be able to depart Patagonia on January 15th (most likely arriving in the United States on the 16th), although it is worth considering a departure on the 16th in case the exhibition team is delayed on the ground.

-Program Fees: The cost of the expedition includes a program fee to the National Outdoor Leadership School (NOLS) of $2,200, plus round-trip airfare to Balmaceda, Chile (the airport identifier for Balmaceda is BBA), lodging in Coyhaique (one night each at the start and end of the expedition), and a few miscellaneous meals and incidentals in Coyhaique.
+Program Fees: The cost of the expedition includes a program fee to the National Outdoor Leadership School (NOLS) of approximately $2,455, plus round-trip airfare to Balmaceda, Chile (the airport identifier for Balmaceda is BBA), lodging in Coyhaique (one night each at the start and end of the expedition), and a few miscellaneous meals and incidentals in Coyhaique.
 Students are also responsible for preparing personal gear for the expedition (such as good hiking boots, rain gear, etc.).
 The amount students will have to spend on gear will vary depending on what students already own; this will be discussed in detail at our information sessions.
 Please note that all meals during the expedition, as well as all group gear (such as tents, cooking stoves, etc.) are covered by the program fee.
-Leadership Programs recommends that students budget approximately $4,000-$5,000 in total to participate as airfare can vary widely from year to year and is difficult to predict.
-Many students may be eligible for additional financial aid to cover the costs of the expedition since this is an academic class.
-Please make an appointment with Lisa Pastrick, financial aid officer, to find out if you qualify for additional financial aid for this trip.
+Leadership Programs recommends that students budget approximately $4,000-$5,000 in total to participate, as airfare can vary widely from year to year and is difficult to predict.
+Some students might qualify for student loans to help cover the costs of the expedition since this is an academic class, but you must make an appointment with Lisa Pastrick, financial aid officer, to find out if you qualify.